krobelus/rate-experiments/README.md

 SAT solvers search through the space of all possible assignments.
 They make assumptions, adding literals to the trail that might be part of a satisfying assignment.
 At each step, unit propagation, which will be introduced later, can add more literals to the trail, pruning assignments from the search space that are definitely unsatisfiable.
-These literals are said to be *forced*, because they, unlike assumptions, are necessarily satisfied in any model based on the given assumptions --- that is, any model that is a is a superset of the literals in the current trail.
-If unit propagation is performed on a trail without assumptions, the trail contains the set of top-level forced literals which is a subset of any model.
-Once the set of top-level forced literals falsifies a clause, then the solver has derived the empty clause and therefore established unsatisfiability of the current formula and also the input formula.
+These literals are are necessarily satisfied in any model based on the given assumptions --- that is, any model that is a superset of the literals in the current trail.
+If unit propagation is performed on a trail without assumptions, the set of literals in the trail is  the *shared UP-model* [@rebola2018two] which is a subset of any model.
+Once the shared UP-model falsifies a clause, then the solver has derived the empty clause and therefore established unsatisfiability of the current formula and also the input formula.